gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 1. Update [`gitlab.rb`](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/files/gitlab-config-template/gitlab.rb.template#L706) with the changes done to `config.json`
    This might require adding some parameters as not all settings in `config.json` are available in `gitlab.rb`.
 Once complete, GitLab omnibus should be able to upgrade GitLab Mattermost from one version to the next.
 2. Migrate Mattermost outside of the directory controlled by GitLab omnibus so it can be administered and upgraded independently (see below).

+## Upgrading GitLab Mattermost in GitLab 8.9

+Mattermost 3.1 supports multi-team accounts, a highly requested features requiring an object model change and manual steps to complete the upgrade process from GitLab 8.8 or GitLab 8.7.

+1. Confirm you're starting version is GitLab 8.8.
+2. Run your GitLab 8.9 upgrade as normal.
+     - This installs the Mattermost 3.1 binary, but does not auto-upgrade the database.
+     - You'll see an "Automatic database upgrade failed" error on the command line and the server will not start.
+3. Backup your Mattermost database.
+     - This is important since the database upgrade cannot be reversed and is incompatible with previous versions.
+4. Configure two settings.
+     - In ` /etc/gitlab/gitlab.rb` set `mattermost['db2_backup_created'] = true` to verify your database backup is complete.
+     - In ` /etc/gitlab/gitlab.rb` set `mattermost['db2_team_name'] = \"TEAMNAME\"` where TEAMNAME is the name of your primary team in Mattermost.
+          - If you use only one team in Mattermost, this should be the name of the team.
+          - If you use multiple teams, this should be the name of the team most commonly used.
+               - When Mattermost 3.1 upgrades the database with multi-team account support user accounts on the primary team are preserved, and accounts with duplciate emails or usernames in other teams are renamed.
+               - Users with renamed accounts receive instructions by email on how to switch from using multiple accounts into one multi-team account.
+               - For more information, please review the [Mattermost 3.0 upgrade documentation.](http://www.mattermost.org/upgrade-to-3-0/)
+5. Run `sudo gitlab reconfigure`.
+     - Your Mattermost database will be upgraded to version 3.1 and the server should start.
+          - If your deployment has multiple teams, and you have users with duplicate accounts on those teams, their accounts are automatically renamed to support the new multi-team accounts feature, and they will receive emails on how to switch over to the new system.

+For any questions, please [visit the GitLab Mattermost troubleshooting forum](https://forum.mattermost.org/t/the-gitlab-mattermost-troubleshooting-forum/134)

 ### Migrating Mattermost outside of GitLab